zapier/visual-builder/docs/_partners/common-migration-errors.md

 There are two solutions:

 - Leave the field as "optional", and use custom code in your API call to set a value if left blank.
-- [contact us](mailto:partners@zapier.com), and we'll try to help find the best approach.
+- [Contact us](https://developer.zapier.com/contact), and we'll try to help find the best approach.

 ### You cannot change an existing Trigger's type (Polling vs REST Hooks).